NJIT-CS490-SP21/project1-ya82/README.md

 # Known problems

-## Spotify preview is not available for all songs
+1. Spotify preview is not available for all songs

-Potential solution: Only display songs that have a valid preview available
+Potential Solution: Only display songs that have a valid preview available

 # Potential future features